We are rebels at heart. We managed to break free from “the family”, no small feat when said family is Chinese and as sticky as glutinous 年糕 rice.

 Feng’s father stayed in Hubei, as he is attending a conference nearby.
-Feng’s mother is already in Manchuria, where she is from—she didn’t even bothered coming with us to Southern China.
-She went there twice, hated it.
+Feng’s mother is already in Manchuria, where she is from—she didn’t even bother coming with us to Southern China.
+She went there twice and hated it.

 And before meeting her in Shengyang, where Feng was born and raised, we decided to take a side trip to Shanghai, a city we had both visited briefly in 1999 for Feng, and in 2000 for me.

 We flew from Wuhan to Shanghai with China Southern.
 The family dropped us off at the airport but of course, they weren’t allowed past the security checkpoint.
 This is probably the first time in my life I’m actually grateful for airport security, although I did complain when I had to throw away my two lighters.

 Wuhan Airport was very small, and our flight was very late.
 Mark and I passed out as soon as we boarded, and we slept for most of the 1.5-hour journey.